stormpath/stormpath-documentation/source/reference.rst

     * - DELETE /v1/phones/$PHONE_ID
       - N/A
       - Deletes the specified Phone resource.
+If the Phone is associated with a Factor, then the Factor will also be deleted.
+However deleting a Factor will not delete its associated Phone.

   .. _ref-provider-data: